ankitgaidhane1/Credit-Card-Dashboard-POWER-BI/Project Insights.md

-Project Insights
+Welcome to the Project Insights repository!
+Here, you'll find key insights and statistics related to the project.
+Let's dive into the details:

 WoWchange:

-1. Revenue increased by 28.8%.
+📈 Revenue Increase: Revenue increased by 28.8%.

-2. Total Transaction Amt & Count increased by 13% and 17%.
+🔄 Transaction Growth: Total Transaction Amount and Count increased by 13% and 17% respectively.

 Overview YTD:

-1. Overall revenue is 57M.
+💰 Overall Revenue: Overall revenue is 57M.

-2. Total interest is 8M.
+🏦 Total Interest: Total interest is 8M.

-3. Total transaction amountn is 46M.
+💳 Transaction Amount: Total transaction amount is 46M.

-4. Male customers are contributuing more in revenue 31M, female 26M.
+👫 Gender Contribution: Male customers contribute more in revenue (31M) compared to female customers (26M).

-5. Blue & Silver credit card are contributing to 93% of overall transactions.
+💳 Credit Card Contribution: Blue and Silver credit cards contribute to 93% of overall transactions.

-6. TX, NY & CA is contributing to 68%.
+🌎 Geographical Contribution: TX, NY, and CA contribute to 68% of total transactions.

-7. Overall Activation rate is 57.5%.
+🔋 Activation Rate: Overall Activation rate is 57.5%.

-8. Overall Delinquent rate is 6.06%.
+⚠️ Delinquency Rate: Overall Delinquency rate is 6.06%.